Visit the College of Music!

 Do you offer tours on the weekends?

--Unfortunately, we do not offer tours or information sessions on the weekends or on holidays.
+-Unfortunately, we do not offer tours or information sessions on the weekends or on University holidays.
 We want you to be able to experience ensemble rehearsals and hear from a current music major when you are here.
 Twice a year UNT Admissions offers UNT Preview, which is a great opportunity to visit on a Saturday and learn about UNT and the College of Music.
-Check the Music Admissions page to see if we are attending a college fair or convention in your area.
+Check the Admission Event and Convention listing to see if we are attending a college fair or convention in your area.

 Do you offer music tours during audition days?

--Music tours and information sessions are not offered the Thursday or Friday prior to auditions or on the Saturday audition days.
-Those scheduled to audition are invited to sit-in on music classes, ensemble rehearsals and question and answer sessions with our Ambassadors during that time.
-We do offer a music specific campus tour on the Saturday audition days, view your schedule of events for time and location.
+-Tours of the music building are not offered the Thursday or Friday prior to auditions or on the Saturday audition days.
+Applicants scheduled to audition are invited to sit-in on music classes, ensemble rehearsals, and question and answer sessions with our Ambassadors during that time.
+We do offer a music-specific campus tour on the Saturday audition days, view your schedule of events for time and location.

 Why is the day I am interested not available on the calendar?

 -College of Music tours fill quickly!
 These sessions are intentionally small to allow prospective students and parents the opportunity to ask questions specific to their major/instrument and to allow the group to visit ensemble rehearsals without disturbing our current students.
 Feel free to reach out to email@example.com for assistance in finding a tour that works with your schedule.